edriclugard/edriclugard/README.md

 ## 👋 Hi

-I’m an aspiring technical content writer focused on the AI/ML space.
+I am an aspiring AI/ML engineer focused on developing my data science and machine learning skills.

-Currently building foundational skills in data science and technical writing, with the goal of simplifying complex ideas into clear, useful content.
+I am passionate about exploring artificial intelligence and solving real-world problems.

-I believe in learning by doing and sharing that journey publicly.
+As I learn and grow, I share my insights through technical writing to help others in the community.

 If you're into Technical writing, AI/ML — let’s connect!!